MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/quickref-entities.md

 ---
-title: Enterprise Graph concepts - Entities | Microsoft Docs
+title: Enterprise Graph by Microsoft concepts - Entities
-description: Entities - the building blocks of your graph
+description: Entities are the building blocks of your graph in Enterprise Graph by Microsoft
 author: microsteve

 ms.topic: conceptual